-Philippines' Duterte rejected militant feelers for talks: minister
+Philippines' Duterte says he will never talk to 'terrorists'

 "Talking does not mean negotiating," he said.

-Lorenzana, who was in Marawi city to assess the town's rehabilitation needs, reiterated the government does not negotiate with terrorists.
+Lorenzana reiterated that the government did not negotiate with terrorists.

 "Either they surrender, or we go to war," he said.